d0vgan/TagsView/TagsView_Readme.txt

   Scan similar files in a folder
   - TagsView instructs ctags to parse all the files with the similar extensions within the same folder.
     For example, it will parse all *.bat and *.cmd files at the same level as the opened .bat or .cmd file.

+MANUAL SETTINGS

+  Notepad++

+    [Ctags]
+    SkipFileExts=.txt

+      This setting specifies files extensions for which ctags will not be run.
+      You can specify several extensions separated by spaces e.g.: .txt .diz .ion

+    [Debug]
+    DeleteTempInputFiles=1
+    DeleteTempOutputFiles=1

+      These settings specify when the temporary files are deleted.
+Possible values:
+        0 - don't delete (for debug purpose)
+        1 - delete once no more needed
+        2 - preserve the last temp file until the next Parse() or exiting Temporary files are created under your %TEMP% folder.
+      The temporary input files are created by TagsView for Unicode input files.
+      The names of temporary input files start with "npp_inp_".
+      The temporary output files are created by ctags.
+      The names of temporary output files start with "npptags_".

+  AkelPad

+    [Options]
+    Ctags\SkipFileExts=.txt

+      This setting specifies files extensions for which ctags will not be run.
+      You can specify several extensions separated by spaces e.g.: .txt .diz .ion

+    Debug\DeleteTempInputFiles=1
+    Debug\DeleteTempOutputFiles=1

+      These settings specify when the temporary files are deleted.
+Possible values:
+        0 - don't delete (for debug purpose)
+        1 - delete once no more needed
+        2 - preserve the last temp file until the next Parse() or exiting Temporary files are created under your %TEMP% folder.
+      The temporary input files are created by TagsView for Unicode input files.
+      The names of temporary input files start with "akel_inp_".
+      The temporary output files are created by ctags.
+      The names of temporary output files start with "akeltags_".